mil/kf-sass-site/src/guide/pipeline-functions.md

 #### Custom Pipeline Functions

-While any Kf mixin can be used as a pipeline function, you can also use custom Sass functions with kf-pipeline as well.
+While any Keyfram mixin can be used as a pipeline function, you can also use custom Sass functions with kf-pipeline as well.
 For example to play all animations at half speed and then subsequently full speed:

 ```scss
 @function half-and-then-full-speed($kf-map) {